BLUE HORIZON, BOOK 2

 Great, he mused.
 My brain has a flair for the dramatic.
 Wish I could have a little help here; the Blue Horizon is counting on me.

-Beyond the door and within the reach of the Cold Fire virus, a flash of energy appeared, stretching out into the rough shape of a body before solidifying.
+Beyond the door and within the reach of the Cold Fire virus, a flash of energy appeared, stretching out into the rough shape of a body before solidifying into clarity.
 Renny flinched at the sight of it… he knew that face.

 You, he thought.
 What are you doing here?

-The Border collie, stretched out on her bunk, stiffened reflexively; she never liked that tone in her friend’s voice.
+The Border collie stiffened reflexively; she never liked that tone in her friend’s voice.
 She turned to face the monitor.
 “Yes?”

-“There’s a message I think you should take.”
+“There’s a text-only message I think you should take.”